BlackBerry Limited

 Venture Round in 2000

-AvantGo, Inc. specializes in software and services that facilitate the access of Internet-based content and corporate applications on mobile devices, including personal digital assistants and Internet-enabled phones.
-The company offers the AvantGo M-Business Server and mobile application products, allowing clients to provide employees, customers, suppliers, and business partners with seamless access to critical business information.
-Additionally, AvantGo's Mobile Internet service enables individuals to interact with online content and applications, creating new avenues for businesses to engage with their customers.
-The company also offers mobile-formatted online content channels, along with an offline browser and desktop synchronization client, enhancing the overall user experience.
-In recognition of its contributions to mobile technology, AvantGo was selected by Microsoft to join the Microsoft Mobility Partner Advisory Council in 2002.
+AvantGo, Inc. specializes in mobile infrastructure software and services that facilitate access to Internet-based content and corporate applications on handheld devices and Internet-enabled phones.
+The company offers its AvantGo M-Business Server and mobile applications to enable clients to provide their employees, customers, suppliers, and business partners with seamless access to vital business information.
+AvantGo's mobile Internet service allows users to access mobile-formatted online content and applications, featuring capabilities such as an offline browser and desktop synchronization client.
+The company has also been recognized for its contributions to the mobile sector, having been selected by Microsoft to participate in the Microsoft Mobility Partner Advisory Council.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.